Babinci/AI_Projects/memory-bank/projectbrief.md

 ## Core Requirements and Goals

-It is AI repository to suplement my various needs and also developing bussinesses that people really need and wish to pay a lot of money
+This AI repository is designed to supplement various needs and develop businesses that people genuinely need and are willing to pay for.
+Key objectives include:

+- Building AI-powered solutions for a variety of use cases
+- Creating profitable AI projects and services
+- Developing AI specialists with low hardware requirements
+- Implementing enhanced memory techniques for AI agents
+- Supporting artistic content creation
+- Optimizing business processes through AI